themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 Title: A Visual Exploration of DeepCluster
-Date: 2020-04-13 14:11
+Date: 2020-04-14 10:00
-Modified: 2020-04-13 14:11
+Modified: 2020-04-14 10:00
 Category: illustration
-Slug: illustrated-deepcluster
+Slug: deepcluster
-Summary: DeepCluster is a self-supervised method to generate labels via K-means clustering and learn representations
+Summary: DeepCluster is a self-supervised method to combine clustering and representation learning
-Status: draft
+Status: published
 Authors: Amit Chaudhary
 Cover: /images/deepcluster-pipeline.png

-## Preface
-- Clustering unsupervised learning method extensively used in computer vision
-- Little work to adapt it to E2E training of visual features on large scale datasets
-- scalable
--

-## Why needed?
-- Previous method: domain dependent, require expert knowledge to design pretext task to get transferable features
-- Makes little assumption about inputs
-- Domain specific knowledge not needed
-- Learn deep representations specific to domains where annotations are scarce
-- give examples of previous approaches
+Many self-supervised methods use pretext tasks to generate surrogate labels and formulate an unsupervised learning problem as a supervised one.
+Some examples include rotation prediction, image colorization, jigsaw puzzles etc. However, such pretext tasks are domain-dependent and require expertise to design them.

+[DeepCluster](https://arxiv.org/abs/1807.05520) is a self-supervised method proposed by Caron et al. of Facebook AI Research that brings a different approach.
+This method doesn't require domain-specific knowledge and can be used to learn deep representations for scenarios where annotated data is scarce.

-## Deep Cluster
+## DeepCluster
-Jointly learn parameters of NN and cluster assignments of resulting features Iteratively group features with standard clustering algo: k-means Use subsequent assignment as supervision to update weights of the network iterates between clustering with k-means the features produced by the convnet and updating its weights by predicting the cluster assignments as pseudo-labels in a discriminative loss
+DeepCluster combines two pieces: unsupervised clustering and deep neural networks.
+It proposes an end-to-end method to jointly learn parameters of a deep neural network and the cluster assignments of its representations.
+The features are generated and clustered iteratively to get both a trained model and labels as output artifacts.

 ## Deep Cluster Pipeline
 Let's now understand how the deep cluster pipeline works with an interactive diagram.